Turkey Exits Treaty Combatting Violence Against Women - UrduPoint

 "We're very frustrated.
 Every day a woman who we know or don't know is murdered.
 There's no guarantee that we will not be subject to the same treatment tomorrow," Nevin Tatar, 35, said during the demonstration in Istanbul.

-Several hundred people attended the protest, some with rainbow flags, chanting: "We're not going to be silent, we're not scared, we won't obey!"
+The protesters including some with rainbow flags, chanted earlier on Thursday: "We're not going to be silent, we're not scared, we won't obey!"